Before you arrive

 Book your arrival slot

-If you're a nnew student arriving on Welcome Day (saturday 15 September) you'll need to book an arrival slot.
-Book your slot here from 16 August.
+If you're a new student arriving on Welcome Day (Saturday 19 September 2020) you'll need to book an arrival slot.
+Book your slot here from 13 August, after A level results have been released.

 Download a photo for your ID card